rome/tools/website/src/pages/lint/rules/noInnerDeclarations.md

 > This rule is recommended by Rome.

-Disallow `function` and `var` declarations in nested blocks.
+Disallow `function` and `var` declarations that are accessible outside their block.

-A `function` and a `var` are accessible in the whole body of the nearest root (function, module, script, static block).
+A `var` is accessible in the whole body of the nearest root (function, module, script, static block).
 To avoid confusion, they should be declared to the nearest root.

+Prior to ES2015, `function` declarations were only allowed in the nearest root, though parsers sometimes erroneously accept them elsewhere.
+In ES2015, inside an _ES module_, a `function` declaration is always block-scoped.

 Note that `const` and `let` declarations are block-scoped, and therefore they are not affected by this rule.

-Moreover, prior to ES2015 a function declaration is only allowed in the nearest root, though parsers sometimes erroneously accept them elsewhere.
-This only applies to function declarations; named or anonymous function expressions can occur anywhere an expression is permitted.
+Moreover, `function` declarations in nested blocks are allowed inside _ES modules_.

 Source: https://eslint.org/docs/rules/no-inner-declarations